-Measuring growth is an important complement to looking at student achievement when assessing school performance.
+Measuring growth is an important complement to looking at student achievement when assessing district and school performance.
 How well students are learning is reflected both by their level of attainment and by their rate of improvement.
-A school's performance in one measure could be quite different than its performance in the other.
+A district or school's performance in one measure could be quite different than its performance in the other.

-The report card also provides Student Growth data for groups of students.
-Schools can size up the impact of groups' growth performance on overall school growth performance.
-They can identify particular groups of students who are having trouble improving or improving quite rapidly.
+The report cards also provide Student Growth data for groups of students.
+Districts and schools can assess the impact of groups' growth performance on overall growth performance.
+They can identify particular groups of students who are having trouble improving or who are improving quite rapidly.

-This section describes the basic logic of how the score for this Priority Area is calculated.
-For a complete description of the methodology, including walk-through steps, please refer to the School Report Card Detail and the companion Technical Guide.
+This section describes the basic logic of how the score for this priority area is calculated.
+For a complete description of the methodology, including walk-through steps, please refer to the report card detail and the companion Technical Guide.